 The University of Hong Kong

 With the distinguished excellence in research and performance in teaching, The University of Hong Kong attracts first-class teaching and research staff as well as outstanding students from around the world.
-In the academic year of 2015-2016, The University had a student population of over 28,000, including more than 16,500 undergraduates and 11,500 postgraduates, and an academic staff population of over 3,500.
+In the academic year of 2022-2023, The University had a student population of over 36,000, including more than 18,000 undergraduates and 18,000 postgraduates.
 Coupled with an active alumni network and generous endowments for programme research and development, the University is a dynamic and exciting institution.